-- 19.1 The annual University examinations shall be conducted under the control of the Deputy Vice-Chancellor (Academic) with the Director of the Examinations Syndicate. - 19.2 The DES will liaise with the Deans of Faculties/Heads of Academic Departments and issue invigilation guidelines for the examination in the courses at the University. - 19.3 No Tutorial Assistant will be approved to be an internal examiner, unless conditions are such that such a Tutorial Assistant has proven to have some exceptional capabilities to warrant him or her to be permitted to set and mark examinations as an internal examiner. - 19.4 An internal examiner, examination officer or any other officer connected with the preparation of the examinations who conducts himself or herself in such a manner as to cause leakage of examination question(s), shall be disqualified of the responsibilities entrusted to him or her and disciplinary action shall be taken against him or her.
+- 21.1 The University examinations shall be conducted under the control of the Deputy Vice-Chancellor (ARC) with the Directorate of Teaching, Learning and Examination Services (DTLES). - 21.2 The DTLES will liaise with the Deans of Faculties/Heads of Academic Departments and issue invigilation guidelines for the examination in the courses at the University. - 21.3 No Tutorial Assistant will be approved to be an internal examiner, unless conditions are such that such a Tutorial Assistant has proven to have some exceptional capabilities to warrant him or her to be permitted to set and mark examinations as an internal examiner.

+21.4 An internal examiner, examination officer or any other officer connected with the preparation of the examinations who conducts himself or herself in such a manner as to cause leakage of examination question(s), shall be disqualified of the responsibilities entrusted to him or her and disciplinary action shall be taken against him or her.

-20 External Examiners
+21.0 External Examiners